 - Latest adjustment to controlled border based on expert health advice

-Queensland and New South Wales will transition to 'low risk' states from 12.01am Monday, January 25, 2021 following the latest health advice.
+Queensland will transition from a 'medium risk' to a 'low risk' State from 12.01am Wednesday (April 7) following the latest health advice.

-Western Australia's controlled interstate border will be safely adjusted to permit travel from or via Queensland and New South Wales under strict conditions:
+Western Australia's controlled interstate border will be safely adjusted to permit travel from or via Queensland under strict conditions:

 - self-quarantine for 14 days in a suitable premise;

 - present for a COVID-19 test on day 11;